quicwg/wg-materials/interim-19-01/minutes.md

 igor : what about a 0-rtt client?

 Kazuho: disable_migration is confusing.
-Disable_explicit_migrtaion might be better?
+Disable_explicit_migration might be better?

 Roberto: what’s the point here if the client is still doing NAT rebinding.